metapolator/metapolator/elements-of-design.md

 _Map the (strings of) instances to font (families); manage metadata and assign to font (families)._

 **quick note**: it will not be required to set up and navigate to the Fonts section to get a font out of Metapolator—for a quick try-out there will be quicky font export available for individual masters and instances (& co).

+### and then there were three
+Encouraged by a challenge from Simon and Wei, I have redesigned the panels, merging the middle two.
+Now we have three departments:

+* Parameters
+* Design Spaces
+* Fonts

 ## working with masters and glyphs in context
 Let us develop the section called ‘character range or specimens’, the one visible in the Parameters department.
 It has got a range of important jobs to do: